CVE-2025-2190: CWE-297 Improper Validation of Certificate with Host Mismatch in TECNO com.transsnet.store

 Technical Summary

-CVE-2025-2190 is a high-severity vulnerability affecting the TECNO mobile application identified as com.transsnet.store, specifically version 9.1.0.
-The vulnerability is categorized under CWE-297, which involves improper validation of certificates with host mismatches.
-This flaw allows a man-in-the-middle (MitM) attacker to intercept and manipulate the communication between the mobile app and its backend servers.
-Because the app fails to correctly validate the server's SSL/TLS certificate against the expected hostname, an attacker can present a fraudulent certificate and successfully impersonate the legitimate server.
-This can lead to the injection of malicious code or commands into the app's data stream, potentially compromising the confidentiality, integrity, and availability of the app's operations and user data.
-The CVSS v3.1 base score of 8.1 reflects the critical nature of this vulnerability, with network attack vector, no privileges or user interaction required, and high impact on confidentiality, integrity, and availability.
-Although no known exploits are currently reported in the wild, the vulnerability's characteristics make it a significant risk, especially if exploited by sophisticated threat actors.
-The lack of available patches at the time of publication further increases the urgency for mitigation.
+CVE-2025-2190 is a high-severity vulnerability identified in the TECNO mobile application com.transsnet.store, specifically version 9.1.0.
+The vulnerability is classified under CWE-297, which pertains to improper validation of certificates with host mismatches.
+This flaw allows an attacker to perform a man-in-the-middle (MITM) attack by exploiting the application's failure to correctly verify that the SSL/TLS certificate presented by a server matches the expected hostname.
+Because the application does not properly validate the certificate's hostname, an attacker positioned on the network path can intercept and manipulate the communication between the app and its backend servers.
+This interception can lead to injection of malicious code or commands, potentially compromising the confidentiality, integrity, and availability of the application and its data.
+The CVSS 3.1 base score of 8.1 reflects the critical nature of this vulnerability, with a vector indicating network attack vector (AV:N), high attack complexity (AC:H), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
+No known exploits are currently reported in the wild, and no patches have been published yet.
+However, the vulnerability's nature and severity suggest that exploitation could lead to significant security breaches, including unauthorized data access, code execution, or disruption of service within the affected mobile application environment.

 Potential Impact